JdyxZ/Casada/info/CASADA.md

     - Load rooms.✅
     - Room change. ✅
     - Send and receive messages.
+    - Show and receive user info on connect.
+    - Define an enum for the message type.
+    - Create a global variable to control current chat info.
     - Conversation status messages.
     - Conversation status.
     - Last sent message.